Agile testing is key to ensuring reliable software and hardware

-Test-first principleAn idea from Agile software development that has become popular in recent years within certain areas is the test-first principle.
-The premise of the idea is that the test should be developed before you even start programming.
-The benefit of this is that when you develop the test, it has a major positive influence on the subsequent software development.
-In essence, when you develop software, first and foremost you consider the big picture, whereas when you test, you consider exceptions and boundaries.
-In other words, if the test is developed before the programming, you get many more details into your considerations while programming.
+The test-first principle from Agile software development has become popular in recent years.
+The premise is that you develop the test before you start programming.
+The benefit is that creating the test has a significant favourable influence on the subsequent software development.
+When you build software, you consider the big picture, whereas when you test, you consider exceptions and boundaries.
+In other words, if the test is developed before the programming, you get many more details and perspectives that you can feed into your considerations when programming.

-Unit testing and subsystem testingOne of the places where the test-first principle can be used is with unit testing.
-You develop some artificial program surroundings, where you can insert the unit to be developed.
-Once the unit is developed, it is inserted into the artificial environment and tested automatically.
-When the unit in question is to be extended, you also extend the test (still before you begin the development of the new feature).
+Unit testing is one of the places where you can use the test-first principle.
+First, you develop artificial programme surroundings where you can insert the unit to be developed.
+Once the unit is developed, you insert it into the artificial environment and test it automatically.
+When you want to extend the unit, you also extend the test – this is all still before you begin the development of the new feature.

-When it comes to testing it, however, automating the test is not always that simple, but there are tools that can help you.
-In this case, you cannot be certain that the investment in automation is worthwhile.
-In some cases, you end up with a 'manual' test script and in practice, repeating your test requires more resources.
+The test-first principle also applies to graphical user interfaces, but some specific concerns apply.
+As a start, you can outline the interface and ask users to consider its comprehensibility and user-friendliness before you develop it.
+Automating the test is not always simple, but some tools can help you.
+In this case, you cannot be sure that the investment in automation is worthwhile.
+Sometimes, you end up with a 'manual' test script and in practice, repeating your test requires more resources.
 You should still repeat your test, but not as frequently.

 Software testing is a steppingstone to creating reliable devices